What Are the Taxes on Lottery Winnings in the US?

 The IRS actually allows you to gift up to $15,000 tax-free per person every year, but bigger amounts will eat away at your $5.45 million lifetime exemption.
 If you exceed that amount, then the tax will be a flat 40%.
 At least gifting to a spouse is unlimited!

 Best Way to Think About Lottery Taxes

-Despite all the tax issues that loom over a lottery win, the excitement of being in the running makes it very worthwhile.
+However, despite all the tax issues that loom over a lottery win, the excitement of being in the running for a record-breaking Powerball or Mega Millions jackpot still makes it very worthwhile.
 The monies generated from ticket sales go towards educational improvements and environmental protection, among other worthy causes, which makes the lottery a true case of “win-win”.
-If you're feeling lucky (and don't mind sharing some of your winnings with the taxman), here are the best lotteries to play both within the US and far beyond its borders.